 Author Biography – Long

-Lori Alden Holuta lives between the cornfields of Mid-Michigan, where she grows vegetables and herbs, when she’s not playing games with a cat named Chives.
-She’s fond of activities from the past, including canning and preserving, crochet and cooking.
+Lori Alden Holuta lives between the cornfields of mid-Michigan, where she grows vegetables, teas and herbs, when she’s not playing games with a cat named Chives.
+She’s fond of activities from the past, including canning and preserving, crocheting, reading in the dark, and cooking.